litepalette/litepalette.github.io/_notes/2020-11-09-on-writing.md

 So instead of chiding myself (so close to doing this) for not finishing it, i revisit, i rethink, i co-opt those words into new contexts, new headspaces.
 And this might do a disservice to a past self who wrote the original piece - but perhaps this is the value of writing.

 I tell myself that this is a gift, for I should embrace the inter-forging of selves and the chimeric creation of mental spaces gained from different timelines.

+---

+revisiting this thread by visa

+https://twitter.com/visakanv/status/1087430231227457536 - *our relationship with our own writing changes overtime*